AlbertYang0112/AZProcessor/README.md

 # AZ Processor

-This is a implementation of the AZ processor in book *CPU自制入门*
+This is an implementation of the AZ processor in book *CPU自制入门*

+Environment:

+- FPGA Spartan 6 XC6SLX9
+- ISE 14.7